felangel/bloc/docs/fluttertimertutorial.md

 [timer.dart](_snippets/flutter_timer_tutorial/timer1.dart.md ':include')

-So far, we’re just using `BlocProvider` to access the instance of our `TimerBloc` and using a `BlocBuilder` widget in order to rebuild the UI every time we get a new `TimerState`.
+So far, we’re just using `BlocProvider` to access the instance of our `TimerBloc`.

 Next, we’re going to implement our `Actions` widget which will have the proper actions (start, pause, and reset).